JSulthoni/SVANE-frontend/README.md

 * Simplicity of design for ease of use.
 * Users can access favorite items and track their cart without leaving the current page.
 * Day and night mode.
-* Uses global transition function to create smooth and seamless of screensize changes and state handling.
+* Uses global transition function to create smooth transition from screensize changes and state handling.
 * UI layout and fontsize changes based on screensize.

 ## Technologies